Muhliscm/Tsf/README.md

 This repository contain The Spark Founation internship prjects

-1. Spotting mark of students with sudtying hours
+1. Spotting mark of students with sudying hours
 2. Clustering technic for classification of flowers.